pingcap/tispark/README.md

 TiSpark currently supports `Range Partition` and `Hash Partition`.
 Users can select data from the `Range Partition` table and the `Hash Partition` table through TiSpark.

 In most cases, TiSpark use a full table scan on partition tables.
 Only in certain cases, TiSpark applies partition pruning.
 For more details, see [here](./docs/userguide.md).

+### Expression Index

+`tidb-5.0` supports `Expression Index`.

+TiSpark currently supports retrieving data from table with `Expression Index`, but the `Expression Index` will not be used by the planner of TiSpark.

 ## Upgrade from TiDB-2.x to TiDB-3.x
 When upgrading from TiDB-2.x to TiDB-3.x,